Pathways to Prosperity: For Employers

 - Invest in their managers and supervisors which means investing in their bottom line

 - Up-skill employees which are a company’s greatest asset

 Your skilled workforce is out there.
 We’ll help you find it.

 Please complete the form below and we will respond within 1-2 business days.

 How to get started

-Complete a series of forms, supported by program staff, select and attend complimentary leadership and onboarding training sessions offered by Fleming College and Employment Services providers.
+Complete a series of forms, supported by program staff, meet to discuss training needs, and what upcoming courses fit your specific needs offered by Fleming College and Employment Services providers.